 Research Integration with a Practitioner Focus: The MIT program integrates the understanding, analysis, synthesis, and critique of research into all required coursework.
-That is, students in the MIT program learn how to be critical consumers of andthinkers about educational research in the process of constructing unit and lesson plans across the curriculum.
+That is, students in the MIT program learn how to be critical consumers of and thinkers about educational research in the process of constructing unit and lesson plans across the curriculum.

-MIT students are instructed in the analysis and synthesis of research within each of the content areas, witha particular focus on choosing evidence-based methods, strategies, and teaching approaches that have been verified through research.
+MIT students are instructed in the analysis and synthesis of research within each of the content areas, with a particular focus on choosing evidence-based methods, strategies, and teaching approaches that have been verified through research.
 MIT students become familiar with the research "conversations" in each of these areas, by reading and discussing current articles from the field.
-In this manner, the MIT methodscourses combine research and pedagogical preparation.
+In this manner, the MIT methods courses combine research and pedagogical preparation.

-Because the MIT is practitioner oriented, students are immersed in elementary, middle, or high school classrooms and cultures, while simultaneously completing certification courses.
-The experiences in theseeducational settings are used as anchors to which content/methods courses are linked.
-The experience in the classroom then becomes the focus of the program, the core experience, and the context through whichresearch and pedagogy are viewed.
+Because the MIT is practitioner-oriented, students are immersed in elementary, middle, or high school classrooms and cultures, while simultaneously completing certification courses.
+The experiences in these educational settings are used as anchors to which content/methods courses are linked.
+The experience in the classroom then becomes the focus of the program, the core experience, and the context through which research and pedagogy are viewed.

 As time is limited for each of the methods courses, classroom settings are used to facilitate and enhance the pedagogical preparation in each content area.
 Because some of the pedagogical training is achieved in classroom settings, the methods courses are then freed up to focus on research practices specific to each content area.
-Therefore, through the combination of experience in the field and researchintegration in the methods courses, MIT students become research-based practitioners.
+Therefore, through the combination of experience in the field and research integration in the methods courses, MIT students become research-based practitioners.
 MIT students are prepared to use research in thinking about instruction, in the choice of methods, in the selection of teaching strategies, and in the design of curriculum/unit plans.

-The culminating project consists of an Inquiry Project in collaboration with the committee chair and themembers of the committee.
+The culminating project consists of a final project in collaboration with the committee chair and the members of the committee.
 The purpose of the project is to demonstrate an understanding of how to systematically approach-and possibly resolve-a question related to you as a future practitioner.